 Expression of all effluent limitations is in accordance with N.J.A.C.
 7:14A-13.14 and 13.15.

 WET is expressed as a minimum as percent effluent.

-Loading limitations (kg/day or g/day) are calculated by multiplying the flow value of 3.46 MGD by the conversion factor of 3.785 (L/gal) and the appropriate concentration limitation (mg/L or μ g/L).
+The loading limitations (kg/day or g/day) are calculated by multiplying the flow value of 10 MGD by the conversion factor of 3.785 (L/gal) and the appropriate concentration limitation (mg/L or μ g/L) for all phases.